LuisMayo/pluto-markov-telegram-bot/README.md

 This bot reads messages from a group and periodically speaks generating random messages.

 This is a modified version of [Marte](https://github.com/inixioamillano/marte-markov-telegram-bot) which includes several differences in the markov generation algorithm.
-Like using a variable order 2 markov generation algorithm and having sentences which end less abruptly
+Like using a variable order 2 markov generation algorithm and having sentences which end less abruptly.
+It also features several other improvements which are in the process of being backported to Marte.
+You can check them [here](https://github.com/inixioamillano/marte-markov-telegram-bot/pulls/LuisMayo)

 <div>
 </div>